Policies & Procedures

 1. To respect and promote equal opportunities, and to provide equal access to all employees, learners, apprentices, partners, suppliers, job applicants and visitors.

-2. To avoid discrimination, harassment and bullying in any form of our employees, learners, apprentices, partners, suppliers, job applicants and visitors.
+2. To avoid any form of discrimination, harassment and bullying in any form of our employees, learners, apprentices, partners, suppliers, job applicants and visitors.

 3. To provide a safe and accessible working and training environment that values and respects the identity and culture of each person.

-4. To address and remove barriers faced by employees, learners, apprentices, partners, suppliers, job applicants and visitors that have protected characteristics as per the Equal Opportunities Act.
+4. To address and remove barriers faced by employees, learners, apprentices, partners, suppliers, job applicants and visitors that have protected characteristics as per the Equality Act 2010.